Shukla Panchami Tithi in the Month of Shravana 5th lunar day in the bright half of the fortnight

 Lord Brahma forgave the Sarpas on Nag Panchami day and therefore this is the special day to celebrate in their honour.

-She is the daughter of Kashyapa and Kadru and the sister to the great snake Vasuki.
-Originally a tribal goddess,but after she helped Shiva when he drank the poison during the churning of the ocean of milk and cured him of it, she is widely worhsipped by all.
-Worshipping any one of the above deities will help you deal with the issues that the Nagas represent.
+Goddess Manasa Devi is the daughter of Kashyapa and Kadru and the sister to the great snake Vasuki.
+Originally a tribal goddess, but after she helped Shiva when he drank the poison during the churning of the ocean of milk and cured him of it, she is widely worshipped by all.

 How to celebrate Nag Panchami

 End the fast after sunset.
 Keep your meal pure vegetarian.
-Eating Kheer (milk pudding) and milk is good in this day.
+Eating Kheer (milk pudding) and milk is good on this day.

 Moksha Mantra - Maha Mrityunjaya Mantra for Lord Shiva 108 times